The Western Isles of Scotland

 Day 6 – North to Harris

 We take a scenic drive across both Uist islands this morning to Berneray for the Sound of Harris ferry over to Leverburgh.
 En route, we visit the Kildonan Heritage Centre.
-Once on Harris, we journey around the west coast of the isle – famed for its spectacular beaches and wildflower 'machair' habitats – to Tarbert where we have a 2-night stay.
+Once on Harris, we journey around the west coast of the isle – famed for its spectacular beaches and wildflower 'machair' habitats – to Tarbert where we have a 1-night stay.

 Day 7 – Historical Lewis

 Our day tour of Lewis embraces the island's ancient roots, taking in the mystical Callanish Standing Stones, the well preserved Broch at Carloway and several traditional Blackhouse sites.
 We also visit Lews Castle in Stornoway, where you can uncover stories of land and sea in the new "Museum nan Eilean" or take a woodland walk.
+We overnight in Carloway this evening.

 Day 8 – Scenic Skye